 I have developed 3 complete games.
 Capital Gains Investment Game, Rollin Gold and the upcoming Wongamania.
 Next year, we are looking at converting Capital Gains Investment Game into a mobile application game and maybe, work on the many games that I currently have in my pipeline that are still in their blueprint form.

-The first game I designed is Capital Gains Investment Game.
+The first game I designed was the Capital Gains Investment Game.
 It is a historical investment simulation game, whereby participants have limited resources and are forced to made investment choices across 5 Asset Classes: Equities, Bonds, Properties, Gold and Cash.

 They are put into an unknown period of time, between 1900 to 2014, whereby they have to accumulate a certain amount of wealth by the time the game ends.